 Peter Kampian, CPA, CA—Board of Directors Member

-Peter Kampian has a long track record as a financial executive with several Canadian public companies.
-He is currently the CFO of DionyMed Holdings Inc, a California-based cannabis branding and distribution company.
-He was the Chief Financial Officer of Mettrum Health Corp., which was acquired by Canopy Growth Corporation in early 2017.
-Previously, he was involved with several start-up businesses in renewable energy including Threshold Power Trust, Riverbank Power Corporation and Oneworld Energy Corporation and also the held the position of Vice President Finance with Superior Energy Management and Chief Financial Officer of Algonquin Income Fund where he led and supported debt and equity capital raising.
+Peter Kampian is a Canadian Chartered Accountant and has a long track record as a financial executive with several Canadian public companies.
+He is currently the CFO of DionyMed Holdings Inc., a Canadian-based cannabis company operating a branding, distribution, and direct to consumer business in cannabis-legal US states.
+He also serves as the Audit Chair for Red Pine Exploration Inc. He was the Chief Financial Officer of Mettrum Health Corp., a Canadian public cannabis company, which was acquired by Canopy Growth Corporation in early 2017.
+Previously, he was involved with several start-up businesses in renewable energy including Threshold Power Trust, Riverbank Power Corporation, and Oneworld Energy Corporation.
+Mr. Kampian was also the Chief Financial Officer of Algonquin Power Income Fund, currently trading as Algonquin Power and Utilities Corp., where he led and supported debt and equity capital raising.

 *Disclaimer: The profile provides information which was sourced and approved by James E. Wagner Cultivation in order to help investors learn more about the company.
 James E. Wagner Cultivation is a client of the Investing News Network (INN).
 The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.